 ON THIS PAGE: You will read about how to cope with challenges in everyday life after a diagnosis of metastatic breast cancer.
 Use the menu to see other pages.

 For many people with metastatic breast cancer, a good quality of life is possible for months or even years.
 When there are effective treatments for metastatic cancer, your situation may be like someone with a chronic (long-term) disease.
-The cancer can be treated to keep it from worsening, but it cannot be cured.
+The cancer can be treated to keep it from worsening, but it generally cannot be cured.

 Living with metastatic cancer is challenging.
 Each person with metastatic breast cancer has individual concerns and challenges.
 With any challenge, a good first step is being able to recognize your fears and talk about them.
 Effective coping requires: